Olympic National Park

 Madison Creek, Olympic National Park

-Our first top in Olympic National Park was Midison Falls.
+Our first top in Olympic National Park was Madison Falls.
 The falls in located in the Elwha River section of the park.
 It is a very short easy hike from the parking lot to the falls.
-The falls is on Midison Creek.
+The falls is on Madison Creek.
 After the creek passes over the falls, it runs a short way to the Elwha River.

 Lake Mills from Glines Canyon Dam